How to keep your online business secured

-The Internet and technology becoming more and more popular and advanced have created a large spectrum of possibilities for both individuals and businesses.
+The Internet and technology, which are becoming increasingly popular and advanced, have created a large spectrum of possibilities for individuals and businesses.
 There are, however, two sides to every coin.
-Along with knowledge and entertainment, there comes danger and, ignoring that fact, may lead to catastrophic results.
+Along with knowledge and entertainment comes danger, and ignoring that fact may lead to catastrophic results.

 What is Internet Security?

-Individuals are very often victims of hackers, but when it is a business that is being threatened or unsecured, the personal data of more than just one person is endangered.
+Individuals are very often victims of hackers, but when a business is being threatened or unsecured, the personal data of more than just one person is endangered.
 Internet security is nothing other than protecting your data from theft, loss or unauthorised access and use.
-It is true that many big firms employ full-time security experts, but not being able to afford this solution is no excuse, all you need to do is to start a few new habits.
+It is true that many big firms employ full-time security experts, but being unable to afford this solution is no excuse; all you need to do is start a few new habits.

 Why is online theft so common?

-Businesses not being aware of or ignoring the fact that they can become victims of cyber threats or data breaches is probably the best explanation.
-The lack of education of most Internet users gives hackers the green light, that is why every business should know the risks and the consequences.
+Businesses not being aware of or ignoring that they can become victims of cyber threats or data breaches is probably the best explanation.
+The lack of education of most Internet users gives hackers the green light, which is why every business should know the risks and the consequences.
 Considering the number of users is constantly growing, there seems to be no better place for thieves than the Internet.
 You can, however, fight it.

 What’s in danger?

 When it comes to individuals, hackers usually aim for your bank account, but informing your bank and having the account blocked takes no longer than a minute.
 That is, however, the best-case scenario.
 In one of the episodes from season 3, Black Mirror gives a great example of what else hackers may be looking for and the story is more than terrifying.

-Companies, on the other hand, have to deal with much more than that.
-Not only do they manage much higher amounts of money, they also keep sensitive data about their customers that may be a target for hackers as well.
+On the other hand, companies have to deal with much more than that.
+Not only do they manage much higher amounts of money, but they also keep sensitive data about their customers that may be a target for hackers as well.

 How does it work?